kaifshaheemj/kaifshaheemj/README.md

 * 🌍  I'm based in Coimbatore
 * 🖥️  See my portfolio at [Notion](http://www.notion.so/Data-Science-Portfolio-6115cba901d54420b09f283a293afbfe)
-* ✉️  You can contact me at [21pd16@psgtech.ac.in](mailto:21pd16@psgtech.ac.in)
+* ✉️  You can contact me at official mail:[21pd16@psgtech.ac.in](mailto:21pd16@psgtech.ac.in), Personal mail:[kaifshaheemj17@gmail.com](mailto:kaifshaheemj17@gmail.com)
+* 🚀  I worked a six-month internship at Katomaran Technologies as AI Intern [Katomaran Technologies](https://www.katomaran.com/).
 * 🚀  I worked on [TREDGE (a trading Website)](http://www.rightskewfin.com/)
 * 🧠  I'm learning Machine Learning and Mathematical Stuffs
-* 🤝  I'm seeking to Collaborate on New Projects with others.
+* 🤝  I'm seeking to collaborate on New Projects with others.
 * ⚡  I like to be a person, want to connect with more people with various Experiences.
-That Connection make me a Stronger to lead the future Effectively.
+That Connection makes me a Stronger leader to lead the future effectively.